 Where it falls short is more premium features some competitors offer at higher prices, including live dark web monitoring, biometric 2FA, and VPN.
-Bitwarden will also give you reports of leaked usernames and passwords.
+Bitwarden will give you reports of leaked usernames and passwords, though.
 Additionally, its source code is open source and can be inspected by anyone — if there’s a weakness in the code, someone on the internet will point it out.

 Winner: Both services offer great security, but Bitwarden gave me more options.

 |Zoho Vault (4.5)